Search Results for

 Introduction

-Web trigger rule is used to determine whether a new workflow should be triggered when Casewhere receives an HTTP request.
-You can learn more about web trigger here.
+A web trigger rule determines whether a new workflow should be triggered when Casewhere receives an HTTP request.
+Learn more about web triggers here.

 Rule syntax